Mamiglia/notes/content/ARENA/Draft.md

 Additionally I set up a quick ablation study in which I observe the drop in logit value of the correct token after ablating some component, in a number of selected samples from the WikiText dataset that contain references to semantic groups.
 While ablating $W_{sym}​$ results in a drop of 0.049, ablating $W_{skew}​$ actually **improves** performance (a drop of -0.3520), hinting it might introduce some counter-productive noise for this specific function.

-While these observations might hint at $W_{skew}​$ being involved in encoding ordering or sequence information, its precise role in the self-suppression mechanism appears minor, prompting us to primarily focus on $W_{sym}$​ for further investigation.
+While $W_{skew}​$ might be involved in encoding ordering or sequence information, these observations suggest that its precise role in the self-suppression mechanism is minor, prompting us to primarily focus on $W_{sym}$​ for further investigation.

 +++
 ### The Role of Eigenvalues